Agroecology and Resilient Food Systems

 The CRFS supports agroecological research that can be applied by farmers and communities to improve productivity, nutrition, livelihoods, equity, and rural vibrancy.
 Beyond these tangible impacts, many of the research principles that agroecology embodies—farmer participation and ownership in the research process, integration of global and local knowledge, cross-sector and multilateral collaboration—help strengthen societal structures.
 As local people build networks through CRFS projects, they help to revitalize the economy and culture of rural communities.

 Supporting a transition to farming based on agroecological principles will require a new generation of farmers, thinkers, opinion leaders and researchers who see the transformative potential of agroecology, understand the technical particulars, are committed to change for greater sustainability and equity, and are connected through strong networks.

-To help create the conditions needed for this new generation, the CCRP has recently made grants to support several agroecology hubs two of which are based at universities in the East and Southern Africa CoP (ESAf): the LUANAR AE Hub in Malawi, and the Sokoine AE Hub in Tanzania.
+To help create the conditions needed for this new generation, the CRFS has made grants to support several agroecology hubs two of which are based at universities in the East and Southern Africa CoP (ESAf): the LUANAR AE Hub in Malawi, and the Sokoine AE Hub in Tanzania.
 The AE Hub based at Manor House Agricultural Centre in Kenya is focused on supporting farmers and civil society organizations that work together on agroecologicial research and action.